Feedback on this page

 “If the light is on or comes on due to the presence of an intruder, who will benefit from the light?”

 Think about this scenario: It’s 2 o’clock in the morning, the outside light is on and the burglar is thinking about forcing a rear door or window below the light.
-The burglar cannot be seen by any neighbours or passersby and you’re in bed asleep, or perhaps you’re away on holiday.
+The burglar cannot be seen by any neighbours or passersby or maybe you live in the middle of the countryside and you’re in bed asleep, or perhaps you’re away on holiday.
 Who benefits?

 So my advice to you is NOT to light up places that cannot be seen by you or your neighbours.
 This is NOT the same as saying “don’t put a light there”.
 You’ll probably need the light for all sorts of practical reasons and in this scenario it would be of great benefit for you to be able to switch the lights on from inside the home; putting yourself in control.